ncatlab/nlab-content/pages/1014.md

 ### Relation between these ###

 Peter Aczel\'s general model a pure set is any _simple directed accessible pointed pseudograph_.
 That is, the graph need not be a tree (much less a fixed one), nor need it be extensional.
-One can make such a graph extensional by identifying nodes if their $\to^*$-downsets are $\to$-isomorphic (and counting as a node\'s children any nodes identified with any of its children).
+One can make such a graph extensional by identifying nodes to make the extensional quotient as explained at [[extensional relation]].
 Then one can unwrap this extensional graph into a tree by including one copy of each node for each of its paths to the root.
 So there are two extreme ways to represent a pure set by an isomorphism class of graphs, but any accessible graph will represent a pure set one way or another.

 ## References ##